 Where do the Kingshott family come from?

-In previous centuries literacy among the poorer classes was almost non-existent.
-To read or write for the rural population did not lead to food being placed on their tables.
+In previous centuries, literacy among the poorer classes was almost non-existent.
+Reading or writing did not lead to food being placed on the rural population's tables.
 It was not essential, so, for the most part, the poor working classes did not learn to do it.

 The Kingshott family were almost exclusively agricultural labourers.
-There were a few farmers in there, some shoemakers and so on, but almost all were poor.
-The only literate people in regular contact with these families were the local clergy.
-So, at important events like baptisms, marriages and burials, the names of those involved were spoken to the clergyman (in a broad, local accent) and they had no option but to write the names down as they heard them.
-The name was therefore recorded phonetically.
+There were a few farmers in there, some shoemakers, but almost all were relatively poor.
+The local clergy were the only literate people in regular contact with these families.
+So, at important events like baptisms, marriages and burials, the names of those involved were spoken to the clergyman (in a broad, local accent) and they had no option but to record the names down as they heard them.
+The name was, therefore, recorded phonetically.
 This is why there are so many spelling variations found throughout the parish registers, even with children of the same family.

 An example of this is the family of William & Dinah Kingshott of Petworth, Sussex, England.
 They were married, under the name of Kingshott, at Wisborough Green, Sussex, on 11th June 1816.
 They had ten children and the spellings of the surname in order of their baptism were:-